lebrunthibault/Protocol-0-backend/README.md

 It is composed of the following packages:

+- api : backend API for the script.
+Using openAPI as API contract
 - lib : common backend library used by backend components
 - scripts : globally accessible (via cli / ahk hotkeys and api) scripts for tasks related to ableton / speech recognition
 - sdk_generation : SDK code generation scripts to build 2 clients for backend / surface script bidirectional communication via midi (why 2 and not 1 ? because midi protocol is much simpler than http and unidirectional.
 Also typing gets stronger).
-- server : backend API for the script.
-Using openAPI as API contract
 - sr : speech recognition component (in progress) for identifying specific vocal commands and pushing them to the script.